Ejipuh/Plantey-Garden/Focus Filters.md

 Project closes at 13:00 tomorrow.
 Self, be done with core matters a good bit before then.

 **Official Start of Implementation -- 19:58**
+- [x] Figure out how to open Python in cmd....
+	- Sick.
+All I have to do is `>py`.
+Well, that was easy.
+Now to learning this thing...
-- [ ] Parse RSS feeds and get 3 titles
+- [ ] Parse RSS feeds with Python and get 3 titles
+	- [ ] Learn to search for string; see if that's good enough?
 	- [ ] Make single file for RSS feeds
 - [ ] Tag titles
 - [ ] Filter by title